mikro-orm/mikro-orm/docs/docs/cascading.md

 > `orphanRemoval` flag behaves just like `Cascade.REMOVE` for remove operation, so specifying
 > both is redundant.

-With simple `Cascade.REMOVE`, you wound need to remove the `Author` entity to cascade the operation down to all loaded `Book`s.
+With simple `Cascade.REMOVE`, you would need to remove the `Author` entity to cascade the operation down to all loaded `Book`s.
 By enabling orphan removal on the collection, `Book`s will be also removed when they get disconnected from the collection (either via `remove()`, or by replacing collection items via `set()`):